Find a Benzodiazepine addiction treatment and rehab program that matches your recovery goals.

 South Florida Benzo Addiction Treatment Center

-If you or a loved one struggles with benzodiazepine addiction, Lighthouse Recovery Institute can light the way to recovery.
+Lighthouse Recovery Institute can light the way to recovery if you or a loved one struggles with benzodiazepine addiction.
 Our trusted addiction rehab and treatment center provides an array of treatment options to help overcome addiction.
 At Lighthouse Recovery Institute, an accredited rehab center, we offer everything from dual diagnosis treatment to family therapy.

 We support a medical model of treatment where evidenced-based standards back all modalities.